moinwiki/moin/docs/devel/development.rst

     F test failed
     x test was expected to fail (xfail)

-If something went wrong, you will also see some traceback and stdout/stderr.
+If something goes wrong, you will also see tracebacks in stdout/stderr.

 Writing tests
 -------------